munki/createOSXinstallPkg/README.md

 This issue may limit which packages you can use successfully in the OS X installation environment.
 You should carefully audit and pre- and post- scripts in any packages you add to your install to be certain they will run correctly in the OS X install environment.

-To get an idea what tools are available in the Lion install environment, boot into the Recovery HD.
+To get an idea what tools are available in the OS X install environment, boot into the Recovery HD.
 The tools available in this environment are the same as those available in the OS X Install environment.

 An additional limitation: the InstallESD.dmg volume has a limited amount of free space.
 To date, that space has been around 350MB.
 This is more than enough for some basic configuration/bootstrapping packages.
 But don't try to add Microsoft Office or iLife or Adobe Photoshop CS6.
 Not only are they too big to fit in the available space, they all contain pre- and post- scripts that are almost certain to fail in the OS X install environment.